wandb/weave/docs/docs/guides/cookbooks/llamaindex_rag_ncert/prompt_engineering.md

 ## Building a Simple Assistant for Generating Student Response

-Let's use another simple prompt template to build a student response generating assistant that generates an ideal answer to a question dependening on the total marks that can be awarded for the question.
+Let's use a simple prompt template to build an assistant to help clarify students' doubts about any point in the textbook.

 ```python
 class EnglishStudentResponseAssistant(weave.Model):